How Much Should You Spend on Groceries?

 How Much You Should Spend on Groceries According to Uncle Sam

-Believe it or not, the USDA (United States Department of Agriculture) publishes an official recommendation of what the average American family should have as their monthly grocery budget.
+Surprisingly, the USDA (United States Department of Agriculture) releases official recommendations for what average American families should allocate to their monthly grocery budgets.

 - Thrifty plan